-(I) the number of acres devoted to the eligible crop;

-(II) the yield, as determined by the Secretary under subsection (e);

-(III) the coverage level elected by the producer;

-(IV) the average market price, as determined by the Secretary; and

-(V) a 5.25-percent premium fee; or

-(ii) the product obtained by multiplying-

-(I) a 5.25-percent premium fee; and

-(II) the applicable payment limit.

-(3) ADDITIONAL AVAILABILITY.-

-(A) IN GENERAL.-As soon as practicable after October 1, 2013, the Secretary shall make assistance available to producers of an otherwise eligible crop described in subsection (a)(2) that suffered losses-

-(i) to a 2012 annual fruit crop grown on a bush or tree; and

-(ii) in a county covered by a declaration by the Secretary of a natural disaster for production losses due to a freeze or frost.

-(B) ASSISTANCE.-The Secretary shall make assistance available under subparagraph (A) in an amount equivalent to assistance available under paragraph (1), less any fees not previously paid under paragraph (2).

-(4) LIMITED RESOURCE, BEGINNING, AND SOCIALLY DIS-ADVANTAGED FARMERS.-The coverage made available under this subsection shall be available to limited resource, beginning, and socially disadvantaged farmers, as determined by the Secretary, in exchange for a premium that is 50 percent of the premium determined under paragraph (2).
+- (I) the number of acres devoted to the eligible crop; - (II) the yield, as determined by the Secretary under subsection (e); - (III) the coverage level elected by the producer; - (ÍV) the average market price, as determined by the Secretary; - (V) a 5.25-percent premium fee; and - (VI) the producer's share of the crop; or - (ii) the product obtained by multiplying- - (I) a 5.25-percent premium fee; and - (II) the applicable payment limit. - (3) LIMITED RESOURCE, BEGINNING, VETERAN, AND SOCIALLY DISADVANTAGED FARMERS.-The coverage made available under this subsection shall be available to limited resource, beginning, and socially disadvantaged farmers, as determined by the Secretary, and veteran farmers or ranchers (as defined in section 2501(a) of the Food, Agriculture, Conservation, and Trade Act of 1990 (7 U.S.C.
+2279(a))) in exchange for a premium that is 50 percent of the premium determined under paragraph (2).

-(5) EFFECTIVE DATE.-Except as provided in paragraph (3)(A), additional coverage under this subsection shall be available for each of the 2015 through 2018 crop years.

-TITLE II-AGRICULTURAL TRADE \
+TITLE II-AGRICULTURAL TRADE

 SEC.
 261. [7 U.S.C.
-5678] EDWARD R. MADIGAN UNITED STATES AGRI-CULTURAL EXPORT EXCELLENCE AWARD.
+5678] EDWARD R. MADIGAN UNITED STATES AGRICULTURAL EXPORT EXCELLENCE AWARD.